 REASONS FOR MANGANESE SUPPLEMENTATION

-á Supplementary manganese is found in the Endomet Megapan and Limcomin supplements.
+Supplementary manganese is found in the Endomet brand Megapan and Limcomin supplements.

 REMOVING EXCESS TOXIC MANGANESE FROM THE BODY

-Removing the toxic, oxide form of manganese and some other toxic forms of manganese from the body is not too easy.
-However, a properly designed nutritional balancing program will achieve this.
+Removing the toxic, oxide form of manganese and some other toxic forms of manganese from the body is not easy with medical drugs.
+However, a properly designed development program will achieve this.
 Beware of people who offer this or similar programs who are not listed on the Find A Helper page of our website.

-In addition to the diet, supplements and a healthful lifestyle, reddish heat lamp sauna therapy is very helpful, and perhaps needed, at times, to remove toxic manganese from the body.
-Perhaps this is because this therapy drastically increases circulation, or for other reasons.
+In addition to the diet, supplements and a healthful lifestyle, reddish heat lamp sauna therapy and coffee enemas are very helpful, and perhaps needed, at times, to remove toxic manganese from the body.
+Perhaps this is because this therapy drastically increases circulation.

 2. Casdorph, HR and Walker, M., Toxic Metal Syndrome, Avery Publishing Group, NY, 1995.